Team

 Lattes: http://lattes.cnpq.br/1333292721578162

 He has a degree in Chemistry (2021) from the Federal University of São Carlos (UFSCar).
 He was a TEP (Tutorial Education Program) fellow (2017) and a FAPESP undergraduate research fellow (2020), as well.
-Currently, he is a Ph.D. student in the Postgraduate Program in Materials Science (PPGCM-So) of the Federal University of São Carlos, Sorocaba campus.
+Currently, he is a Ph.D. student in the Graduate Program in Materials Science (PPGCM-So) of the Federal University of São Carlos, Sorocaba campus.
 He has experience in electroanalysis and his major research interests are disposable electrochemical sensors, conductive inks, and the development of electrochemical sensors and biosensors.
+Currently, she is a member of the Laboratory of Sensors, Nanomedicine, and Nanostructured Materials (LSNano), working in the area of electroanalytics, focusing on the development of electrochemical sensors and biosensors, under the supervision of Prof. Dr. Bruno Campos Janegitz.
+He is undertaking his sandwich doctorate (BEPE-FAPESP) in the laboratory of Professor Arben Merkoçi at Institut Català de Nanociència i Nanotecnologia (ICN2), in Spain.

-She has a degree in Chemistry (2019) from the Federal University of São Carlos (UFSCar).
-She has a technician degree in Chemistry (2014) from the ETEC Prefeito Alberto Feres.
-She was a TEP (Tutorial Education Program) fellow (2015), a FAPESP TT-2 fellow (2017), and a FAPESP undergraduate research fellow (2019), as well.
-Currently, she is a Ph.D. student in the Postgraduate Program in Materials Science (PPGCM-So) of the Federal University of São Carlos, Sorocaba campus.
+She is a Ph.D. student in Materials Science at the Graduate Program in Materials Science (PPGCM-So) at the Federal University of São Carlos (UFSCar), Sorocaba campus.
+She has a Master's degree in Materials Science (2025) from the Federal University of São Carlos, Sorocaba campus, and a degree in Chemistry (2022) from the Federal University of São Carlos (UFSCar), Araras campus.
+She has a technician degree in Chemistry from the ETEC Prefeito Alberto Feres.
+She is a CAPES Master's research fellow, as well.
 She has experience in electroanalysis and her major research interests are disposable electrochemical sensors, conductive inks, and the development of electrochemical sensors and biosensors.

 Vinicius Aparecido Oliani Pedro da Silva